 Where We Be

-We took a very bumpy ride in this stagecoach.
-Thankfully it was only fifteen minutes long!
+We took a bumpy ride in this stagecoach -- thankfully only 15 minutes long!

 Old Tucson Studios -- Tucson, Arizona